CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 21120: 116
 ```

 As you can see from the graph of our output, the FFT algorithm is behaving sensibly.
 The integer multiples of 660Hz appear in equally spaced bins.
 Strangely, we are able to detect much higher frequencies than expected.
-According to the Nyquist sampling frequency, the highest frequency we should be able to detect is Fs/2.
+According to the Nyquist–Shannon sampling theorem, the highest frequency we should be able to detect is Fs/2.
 Yet, we can correctly discern frequencies far above 9600Hz/2.

 These data suggest that we are sampling at over 40kHz.
 This makes sense with 660Hz appearing in the 5th bin, as 40000Hz / 256 = 156Hz.
 5 * 156Hz = 780.
 780 - 156 = 624Hz, so with this sampling frequency, 660Hz would indeed appear in the 5th bucket.

-However, remembering that the ADC clock is set by the main clock speed divided by a power of 2, there are only a few options for the sampling frequency.
+However, remembering that the ADC clock is set by the main clock speed divided by a power of 2, there are only a few possibilities for the sampling frequency:

 ```
 16000000 / 128 = 125kHz